Swell Ethereum (SWETH)

 Pros

-- Swell Ethereum offers liquid staking tokens (swETH and rswETH) that let users earn staking rewards while keeping their tokens liquid for use in DeFi activities like lending and yield farming.
+- Swell Ethereum offers liquid staking tokens (swETH and rswETH) that earn staking rewards while remaining usable in DeFi, allowing users to participate in yield farming, lending, and collateralization simultaneously.

-- Swell vaults provide extra yield by operating like Yearn vaults, integrating DeFi conveniently into the staking experience.
+- Swell vaults enable swETH holders to earn extra yield, integrating DeFi conveniently into the staking experience.

-- The protocol supports restaking, which allows staked assets to secure additional services, increasing potential rewards.
+- The protocol supports restaking, which allows staked ETH to secure additional services like oracles or bridges, increasing potential rewards.

 Cons